Crescent Bay, Karachi

 Crescent Bay is a 108 acre under-construction upscale mixed-use oceanfront development in Defence, Karachi, Pakistan consisting of 50 towers.
-It is one of the biggest projects in Karachi, initiated by Giga Group Pakistan.
-A joint venture by EMAAR and Giga Group Pakistan - the project started with an aim to provide International standard lifestyle to the people of Karachi.
-Land reclamation on the project was completed by Mazyood Giga International a subsidiary of Giga Group with the help of Halcrow Consultants.
+It is a joint venture by EMAAR and Giga Group.
+Land reclamation on the project was completed by Mazyood Giga International, a subsidiary of Giga Group, with the help of Halcrow Consultants.

-The development features 50 high and mid-rise towers for residential and commercial use, a shopping centre, a five-star beachfront hotel and a tower located in the heart of the project.
+The development features 50 high and mid-rise towers for residential and commercial use, a shopping centre, a five-star beachfront hotel and a tower located in the middle of the project.
 The development includes approximately 4,000 residential apartments.
-Launched on May 31, 2006, when completed the development would be the first development with a private beach and also the first based on reclaimed land.
+Begun on May 31, 2006, when completed the development would be the first development with a private beach and also the first based on reclaimed land.

-Even-though the development sold out in 2008, it faced significant delays, initially due to the liquidity crisis faced by Emaar Properties following the 2008 financial crisis.
+Even though the development sold out in 2008, it faced significant delays, initially due to the liquidity crisis faced by Emaar Properties following the 2008 financial crisis.
 Later, due to a legal battle with DHA Ltd allegedly for breach of contract.
 The construction resumed in 2015 and is contracted to NESPAK.
 As of 2022, 38-storey Coral Tower (2 towers), Pearl Tower (3 towers) and Reef Tower (2 Towers) are complete.
 As of 2022, Residential properties are priced from 300,000$ to 600,000$.